Getting to Flughafen Friedrichshafen (FDH) by Car, Bus, and Train

 Getting to Bodensee Airport-Friedrichshafen (FDH) in southern Germany is easy by road or rail.
 Many transportation options are available from towns in the Bodensee (Lake Constance) and adjacent regions in Austria, Switzerland, and Liechtenstein.
 In winter, special ski shuttle buses are available to the Allgäu ski region in Germany and the Arlberg ski resorts in Austria.
-My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 By Car to Bodensee Airport-Friedrichshafen (FDH) in Germany

 The Bodensee Airport-Friedrichshafen (FDH) is 5 km (3 miles) from Friedrichshafen’s waterfront on Lake Constance in Southern Germany.
 Taxis from Friedrichshafen to the Bodensee Airport take around 10 minutes and cost around €10.

 Avis, Budget, Europecar, Hertz, National / Alamo, and Sixt have car rental counters inside the Bodensee Airport Friedrichshafen.
 Advance reservations for car hire are advisable.
 When returning rental cars, follow the Mietwagenrückgabe signs.